EttyKitty/awesome-gamemaker/README.md

 - Unless your game requires complex physics interactions, it's generally advised to avoid GameMaker's built-in physics system.
 - Schedule routine backups for projects.
 If you are dealing with larger media files in your repo, try [Git LFS](https://git-lfs.github.com/).

+## Status Icons

+- 🟢 - had repository activity in the past 3 months.
+- 🟡 - had repository activity in the past 6 months.
+- 🔴 - had no repository activity in more than 6 months.

 ## Utilities

-- [gm-core](https://github.com/gm-core) - Foundational utility suite and a great starting point for new GameMaker projects.
+- 🔴[gm-core](https://github.com/gm-core) - Foundational utility suite and a great starting point for new GameMaker projects.
 Comes with quality of life methods, networking tools, testing framework, delta timing, and more.
-- [FAST](https://github.com/Hyomoto/FAST) - Flexible Assistant Toolkit.
+- 🔴[FAST](https://github.com/Hyomoto/FAST) - Flexible Assistant Toolkit.
 Similar to gm-core but comes with input and resolution handling.
-- [Stitch](https://www.npmjs.com/package/@bscotch/stitch) - Pipeline Development Kit.
+- 🟢[Stitch](https://www.npmjs.com/package/@bscotch/stitch) - Pipeline Development Kit.
 Includes cross-project imports, batch-creating/updating sprites and sounds, texture page management, and more.
 Tested on Windows only.
-- [DDDEditor](https://github.com/DragoniteSpam/DDDEditorGMS2) - General purpose game editor.
+- 🔴[DDDEditor](https://github.com/DragoniteSpam/DDDEditorGMS2) - General purpose game editor.
-- [handytools](https://github.com/JujuAdams/handytools/) - A collection of Juju's libraries in one convenient project.
+- 🔴[handytools](https://github.com/JujuAdams/handytools/) - A collection of Juju's libraries in one convenient project.
 - [GameMaker Scaffolding](https://github.com/babaganosch/GameMakerScaffolding) - Another cool all-encompassing template with a focus on building low-res, tile-based games.
 - [Iota](https://github.com/JujuAdams/iota) - Lightweight timestep library.
 - [Stopwatch](https://github.com/Lojemiru/Stopwatch) - GameMaker alarm replacement.